 Since andOTP is not available for iOS, Twilio Authy is a good choice for Apple users.
 The advantages: Authy offers service backups in the iCloud or via Google Drive and is regularly subjected to intensive security tests.

 In addition, you can generate TOTP codes with most password managers.
 If you use 1Password, for example, this step-by-step guide will help you.

-From now on, you can activate two-factor authentication for a RAIDBOXES account in addition to your normal login.
-If 2FA is active, you have to enter another code in addition to your password when logging in to the RB dashboard.
-You can choose to receive this code by email, SMS or via an authentication app.
+From now on, you can activate two-factor authentication for a Raidboxes account in addition to your normal login.
+If 2FA is active, you have to enter another code in addition to your password when logging in to the Raidboxes Dashboard.
+You can choose to have this code sent to you by email, SMS or via an authentication app.

-The use of the 2FA feature is free of charge and optional for all RAIDBOXES customers.
-However, we strongly recommend you to activate this additional feature.
-After all, if someone were to log into your RAIDBOXES account unauthorized, they would not only have access to your data, but also to your customers' data - for example, if you manage customer sites as an admin.
+The use of the 2FA feature is free of charge and optional for all Raidboxes customers.
+However, we strongly recommend that you activate this additional protection.
+After all, a person who logs into your Raidboxes account without authorisation would not only have access to your data, but also to that of your customers - for example, if you manage customer sites as an admin.

 2FA via app, mail or SMS